Authenticity and Attribution Questions

 We have decades of experience with a wide range of art objects.
 This includes paintings, folk art, antiquities, antique furniture, murals, metalwork, glasses and ceramics, photographs, and painted surfaces.

 We employ state-of-the-art techniques specifically designed to perform analyses at the microscale.
-The following analytical techniques are available to us to answer authenticity and attribution questions.
+Depending upon your needs, we can use the following analytical techniques to us to answer authenticity and attribution questions.

 - X-ray fluorescence spectroscopy (XRF)